kstafford3/ssh2-shell-server/README.md

   console.log(`Listening on port ${PORT}...`);
 });
 ```
-See [examples](ssh2-shell-server/examples) for more working source code
+See [examples](/examples) for more working source code

+---

+Copyright 2017, Kyle Stafford (MIT License).